paircolumbus/paircolumbus.github.io/pages/api.md

 : The name of the category.

 description
 : One or more sentences describing the intention of the challenges in the category.
+Note that some descriptions contain [Markdown](http://daringfireball.net/projects/markdown/) content, so you may need to render them with a Markdown parser first.

 challenges
 : A list of strings of challenge names.
 Each challenge is named exactly after the name of its repository in the [Pair Columbus GitHub Organization](https://github.com/paircolumbus).
 To get the URL of a challenge's repository, prepend `https://github.com/paircolumbus/` to its name.